mikejsavage/ggformat/README.md

 meant to be used as a replacement for printf and friends.

 ggformat requires C++11, and supports VS2015, GCC and clang out of the box.
-It should also work with VS2013 and VS2017 but they haven't been tested.
+It should also work with VS2013 and VS2017 but I don't test against them.

 [tinyformat]: https://github.com/c42f/tinyformat